rminehan/sandstone-scala-training/16_pure_functions/slides1.md

 ---

-# Simple functions
+# Simple

-Simple functions make life simple
+Pure functions make life simple

+"It does what it says on the label"

 Inputs, outputs